Is Craigslist Safe, Reliable, and Legitimate?

 The thing about Craigslist is that it’s not like more conventional e-commerce websites, where the company that owns the website facilitates the transactions and can step in if a dispute arises.
 Instead, Craigslist is merely a website for posting advertisements about items and services to be bought or sold.
 The exact details of the transaction have to be worked out by the buyer and seller on their own.

 This unfortunately means that Craigslist is much more prone to scams than websites such as Amazon or eBay.
-On the bright side, Craigslist does have a series of guidelines that can help you spot people attempting fraudulent activity, and avoid them in favour of people who are looking to deal fair and square.
+On the bright side, Craigslist does have a series of guidelines that can help you spot people attempting fraudulent activity, and avoid them in favor of people who are looking to deal fair and square.
 We’ve made detailed summaries of the 5 most important guidelines below.

 Top 5 Craigslist safety tips